 Do not mount equipment on the passenger side of the instrument panel top pad deployment zone.
 Equipment should not be mounted on or around the passenger airbag opening because of a deploying airbag.
-To allow the airbag to perform as it (Continued)
+To allow the airbag to perform as it was designed, do not mount equipment inside the airbag deployment zone.

+(Continued)